equalitie/Caislean/doc/security.md

 ### TLS private keys and certificates

-The TLS setup used by Caisleán includes:
+The TLS setup used by Caislean includes:

 - a certification authority (CA) certificate along with its private key;
 - a certificate for the server, signed by this CA, along with its private key;
 - a file containing Diffie-Hellmann parameters;
-- optionally, other certificates signed by the CA, notably in case of VPN clients being allow through the use of TLS certificates.
+- optionally, other certificates signed by the CA, notably in case of VPN clients being allowed through the use of TLS certificates.

 Among these, the private keys are particularly sensitive and must be protected on the local machine used by the server administrator.
 For this reason, their